Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • luncheon meat, sausage, bacon

-• roast meat or poultry with skin removed and visible fat trimmed
+• lean meat or poultry with skin removed and visible fat trimmed

-• meat substitutes, for example, pea, lentil, bean, tofu
+• meat alternatives e.g. pea, lentil, bean, tofu

 • chicken wing, deep fried fish finger